-Space Force set to defend deep space
+Space Force set to defend cislunar space, counter China and Russia’s joint effort

-U.S. military space forces are preparing to defend space systems beyond Earth’s orbit in areas of space extending to the moon and beyond, according to a report by the Air Force Research Laboratory.
+U.S. military space forces are preparing to defend systems beyond Earth’s orbit in areas extending to the moon and beyond, according to a report by the Air Force Research Laboratory.

-Defending so-called “cislunar space” — the volume of space outside of geosynchronous Earth orbit and within the gravitational pull of the moon — is outlined in a memorandum of understanding between the new Space Force and NASA.
-The report, made public this week, comes as China and Russia recently announced plans for a joint international research station to be built on the moon.
+Defending cislunar space — the volume of space outside of geosynchronous Earth orbit and within the moon’s gravitational pull — is outlined in a memorandum of understanding between the Space Force and NASA.
+The report was made public this week after China and Russia announced plans for a joint international research station to be built on the moon.

-Both nations’ space programs are closely aligned with their militaries and a moon base would give China and Russia the ability to control cislunar space.
+Both nations’ space programs are closely aligned with their militaries, and a moon base would give China and Russia the ability to control cislunar space.

-The September Space Force-NASA memo extends the military’s mission beyond near Earth, or 22,236 miles in space known as geosynchronous orbit.
+The Space Force-NASA memo from September extends the military’s mission beyond near Earth, or 22,236 miles above the surface in geosynchronous orbit.

-Government and private-sector space operations are now reaching 272,000 miles, the distance from Earth to the moon and beyond.
+Government and private-sector space operations are reaching at least 272,000 miles, the distance from the Earth to the moon.

-The extension means the Space Force will need to develop greater surveillance tasks for what the military calls “space domain awareness” — spy systems used for both defense and offensive operations in any future space war.
+The extension means the Space Force will need to develop greater surveillance tasks for what the military calls “space domain awareness” — spy systems used for both defense and offensive operations in space war.

 The Space Force doctrine states that “humankind has changed, and our potential adversaries’ actions have significantly increased the likelihood of warfare in the space domain.”

-NASA is planning to extend its manned explorations beyond the orbiting International Space Station to the moon’s surface, the space between Earth and the moon and even interplanetary destinations.
+NASA plans to extend its manned explorations beyond the orbiting International Space Station to the moon’s surface, the space between the Earth and the moon, and even interplanetary destinations.

 The National Space Council’s July 2020 report, “A New Era for Deep Space Exploration and Development,” predicts the moon’s surface and cislunar space will be used to develop new technologies, operational capabilities and commercial space systems for human presence on the moon, Mars and beyond.

-The Space Force does not have a direct role in civil exploration, but must support combatant commands to ensure free access to space.
+The Space Force does not have a direct role in civil exploration but must support combatant commands to ensure free access to space.
 The memo expanded the Space Force’s mission to the moon and planets.

-“[U.S. Space Force] now has an even greater surveillance task for space domain awareness (SDA) in that region, but its current capabilities and architecture are limited by technologies and an architecture designed for a legacy mission,” the memo stated, noting that American space troops must now “provide the resources necessary to protect and defend vital U.S. interests in and beyond Earth orbit.”
+“[U.S. Space Force] now has an even greater surveillance task for space domain awareness (SDA) in that region, but its current capabilities and architecture are limited by technologies and an architecture designed for a legacy mission,” the memo stated.
+It noted that American space troops must now “provide the resources necessary to protect and defend vital U.S. interests in and beyond Earth orbit.”

-The report outlines problems of using electro-optical and radio frequency sensors.
-The distances make communications difficult and the lack of gravitational pull means it is difficult to keep satellites in place.
-Sensor stations for outer orbit space could be deployed on Earth, in Earth orbit or orbiting the moon.
+The report outlines problems with using electro-optical and radio frequency sensors.
+The distances make communications difficult, and the lack of gravitational pull means it is difficult to keep satellites in place.
+Sensor stations for outer-orbit space could be deployed on Earth, in Earth orbit or while orbiting the moon.

 The report concludes that operating in cislunar space will require frequent maneuvers and more fuel for spacecraft, and that moves in deeper space will be very different from the predictable and stable orbits around Earth.

-Russia could defeat the United States and NATO alliance in a future war even though Moscow‘s grouped troops are the least modernized element of its large-scale military buildup, according to a Pentagon-sponsored study by the RAND Corporation think tank.
+Russia could defeat the United States and NATO alliance in a war even though Moscow‘s grouped troops are the least modernized element of its large-scale military buildup, according to a Pentagon-sponsored study by the Rand Corp. think tank.

 “Although Russia does possess a number of key advantages in the early stages of a war that would pose serious challenges to a NATO response, its current ground force structure and posture do not ensure an obvious path to defeating NATO in an extended conflict and avoiding nuclear escalation,” the report states.

-A regional conflict close to Russian borders would be a serious challenge for the alliance, but also would expose weaknesses in Moscow‘s forces after the start of a war.
+A regional conflict close to Russian borders would be a serious challenge for the alliance, but it also would expose weaknesses in Moscow‘s forces.

 “A prolonged conflict between Russia and NATO could expose Russia‘s limitations in personnel, key military weapons and equipment, and strategic depth,” the report said.

-There are no current signs Russia is seeking a war with the West, and the current military is postured to coerce or occupy nations on its periphery.
+There are no signs that Russia is seeking a war with the West, and the military is postured to coerce or occupy nations on its periphery.

-The report concludes that current Russian military forces have developed “vastly greater capabilities” than any U.S. adversary, including integrated air defenses that would limit NATO from securing air superiority.
+The report concludes that Russian military forces have developed “vastly greater capabilities” than any U.S. adversary, including integrated air defenses that would limit NATO from securing air superiority.

-Despite NATO’s overall military superiority over Russia, “a regional conflict close to Russia‘s borders would pose enormous challenges and could result in defeat for the West,” the report said.
+Despite NATO’s overall military superiority to Russia, “a regional conflict close to Russia‘s borders would pose enormous challenges and could result in defeat for the West,” the report said.

-“The challenge of potential conflict with Russia is significantly exacerbated by Moscow‘s formidable nuclear arsenal,” the report said, noting Moscow has the largest arsenal of tactical nuclear weapons that would shape any conventional war.
+“The challenge of potential conflict with Russia is significantly exacerbated by Moscow‘s formidable nuclear arsenal,” said the report, noting that Moscow has the largest arsenal of tactical nuclear weapons that would shape any conventional war.

 “Any conventional conflict with Russia will have to be fought in a way designed to limit the risk of nuclear escalation, which might constrain NATO from employing its full capabilities,” the report said.